rohmer/SmartShop/Components/LVGL/lv_port_linux_frame_buffer/lvgl/docs/overview/display.md

 If you pass `NULL` as `disp` parameter to display related functions the default display will usually be used.
 E.g. `lv_disp_trig_activity(NULL)` will trigger a user activity on the default display.
 (See below in [Inactivity](#Inactivity)).

-### Duplicate display
+### Mirror display

-To duplicate the image of a display to another display, you don't need to the use multi-display support.
-Just transfer the buffer received in `flush_cb` to the other display too.
+To mirror the image of a display to another display, you don't need to use multi-display support.
+Just transfer the buffer received in `drv.flush_cb` to the other display too.

 ### Split image
 You can create a larger virtual display from an array of smaller ones.
 You can create it as below:
 1. Set the resolution of the displays to the large display's resolution.
-2. In `flush_cb`, truncate and modify the `area` parameter for each display.
+2. In `drv.flush_cb`, truncate and modify the `area` parameter for each display.
 3. Send the buffer's content to each real display with the truncated area.

 ## Screens